Lumi-supercomputer/LUMI-training-materials/docs/2day-next/04-Modules.md

 possible from the system installation to keep the image that has to be loaded on the compute nodes small.

-Another use of modules not mentioned on the slide is to configure the programs that are being activated.
+Another use of modules is to configure the programs that are being activated.
 E.g., some packages expect certain additional environment variables to be set and modules can often take care of that also.